 - VA Loan Funding Fees.
 Unless you are exempt, VA Loan funding fees are required by federal law.

 - VA required inspections and appraisals.
 The VA requires certain home inspections to be performed before they will fund the loan.
 The house must be in good repair, must match the description on all documentation, and it must appraise for the sale price or higher.

 - Credit report and score.
 This is charged by the lender, and is required.
-You can expect to pay around $15-$40 for this, but be sure to get it in writing before agreeing to pay – anything over $40 is excessive (note: you can get your own free credit score for personal use).
+You can expect to pay around $15-$40 for this, but be sure to get it in writing before agreeing to pay – anything over $40 is excessive.

 - Title Insurance.
-This is essential, especially in our current economy.
-Many properties have been affected by foreclosures, fraud, and other serious problems – protect your investment!
+This is essential, especially in our current economy to protect your investment.

 - Flood zone determination.
 Your lender will require you to carry flood insurance if your new home is in a flood plain or flood hazard area.

 - Taxes and assessments.
 Home buyers may be required to pay a portion of taxes or other assessments based on federal, state and local laws.

 - Recording fees, documentation fees and postage.
 Some lenders charge a variety of documentation and mortgage preparation fees.
 Be sure to get an itemized list in writing before going to closing so you have a good idea of what you are being charged and whether or not the rates are reasonable.

 Additional VA Loan Closing Fees

 As mentioned above, the VA has strict rules regarding which fees cannot be charged to veterans.
 These fees are generally covered by the lender out of the flat 1% fee.